adrian0615/Pledge/README.md

 TESTING
-I focused my testing on making sure I was sending/receiving the right information to/from the server, the orghunter.com API, and the predictHQ.com API.
+I focused my testing on making sure I was sending/receiving the right information to/from the API.

 BUILT WITH
 Language(s): Swift 3, JSON